dahas/f7k/README.md

 ### Render HTML

 Now, if you want to render a beautiful HTML template, you need a Template Engine.
-The Latte Engine is available as a Service.
+"Latte" is available as a Service.
+"Latte" is part of the sweet and way too easy "Nette" Framework (Good for the rest of the world, but not for the nerdy nerds).

-Here is how you use it:
+Here is how you use the Template Service:

 Create an HTML file named `My.partial.html` with the following content in the `templates` folder: